jamshid-elmurodov/DonateHub/README.md

 ## 💼 **Future Enhancements**

-- **Multi-currency Support**: Allow donations in various currencies.
 - **Analytics Dashboard**: Provide streamers with detailed analytics on donations and audience engagement.
 - **Subscription Model**: Introduce recurring donations and membership tiers for enhanced user engagement.

----

-Feel free to contribute!
-Check out the issues section for open features or bugs.

----

-**License**
-This project is licensed under the MIT License.
-For more details, see [LICENSE](./LICENSE).

----

-This structure provides clear, concise information with easy-to-follow instructions and enhances the readability with headers, code snippets, and sections about key features.